-An innovative crowd-sourcing approach is implemented in response to Ireland's housing crisis, allowing local residents to log vacant homes in their area and help create new homes from the existing housing stock.
+An innovative crowd-sourcing approach is implemented in response to Ireland’s housing crisis, allowing local residents to register vacant homes in their area and help create new homes from the existing housing stock.

 REDUCING VACANT HOMES

-Our vision is to see a significant reduction in the number of vacant homes in Ireland which, according to the 2016 Census, stood at 183,312 nationally (not including the 62,148 vacant holiday homes).
+Our vision is to see a significant reduction in the number of vacant homes in Ireland.
+At the time of the 2016 Census, the figure stood at 183,312 nationally (not including the 62,148 vacant holiday homes).
 Our mission is to assist, advise and collaborate with key stakeholders, including government agencies and local communities, to help create new homes from existing vacant dwellings.

 UTILISING EXISTING HOUSING STOCK

-Apart from providing much needed housing, bringing vacant homes back into use rejuvenates areas in decline, in addition to sustaining communities services such as schools and shops.
+Apart from providing much needed housing, bringing vacant homes back into use rejuvenates areas in decline, as well as sustaining community services such as schools and shops.
 Utilising existing stock has a positive impact on our environment and will assist Ireland in meeting its commitment to the Paris Agreement, as almost 40% of annual carbon emissions come from the construction and built-environment sectors.
-The Vacant Homes web portal allows people to log vacant homes in their area and, once registered, an alert is sent to the relevant local authority vacant-home officer.
-This innovative crowd-sourcing approach allows work, information and data to be collected from a large volume of people via the website.
-In this way, every citizen within our community can provide a viable and sustainable solution to Ireland's housing crisis.
+The Vacant Homes web portal allows people to log vacant homes in their area.
+Once registered, an alert is sent to the relevant local authority’s vacant home officer.
+This innovative crowd-sourcing approach allows research, information, and data to be collected from a large volume of people via the website.
+In this way, every citizen within our community can help provide a viable and sustainable solution to Ireland’s housing crisis.

 SECURING LONG-TERM HOUSING

-Since its inception, nearly 5,500 properties have been logged, with Leinster recording 40%, Munster 40%, Connacht 12% and Ulster 8%.
-The information provided by citizens facilitates a constructive follow-up by local authorities and those conversations provide a realistic opportunity to bring much needed vacant homes back into use.
-Vacant Homes promotes a call to action for all our communities to get involved and help end homelessness and secure long-term housing, along with helping Ireland achieve its overall housing targets.
+Since its inception, nearly 5,500 properties have been logged – 40% of which are in Leinster, another 40% in Munster, 12% in Connacht and 8% in Ulster.
+The information provided by citizens facilitates constructive follow-up by local authorities, and those conversations provide a realistic opportunity to bring much needed vacant homes back into use.
+Vacant Homes promotes a call to action for all our communities to get involved to help end homelessness and ensure the availability of long-term housing, and is helping Ireland to achieve its overall housing targets.